psidhu42/bikesharing/README.md

 ### Trip Duration by Number of Users
-!["Trip Duration by Users"](https://github.com/psidhu42/bikesharing/blob/main/resources/03-Checkout-Times-for-Users.png) This graph shows the duration of rides and the amount of rides that last that long.
+!["Trip Duration by Users"](https://github.com/psidhu42/bikesharing/blob/main/resources/03-Checkout-Times-for-Users.png) This graph shows the duration of rides by the number of rides that last for that duration.
 For example, looking at this graph we can see the peak is roughly 145,000 rides that last for around 5 minutes.

 ### Busiest Time of Day by Gender
 !["Busiest Time of Day by Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/04-Trips-by-Gender-(Weekday-per-Hour).png)